AlbertWill/yii2-rabbitmq/README.md

 **Semaphore Key Format:**
 The semaphore key is automatically generated as: `rabbitmq:semaphore:{app_id}:{consumer_name}` to avoid conflicts between different projects and consumers.

+**Important**: The `{app_id}` part comes from `Yii::$app->id`, which **must be configured** in your application config.
+If it's not set, the Semaphore feature will throw an `InvalidConfigException`.
+This ensures that different applications sharing the same Redis instance don't interfere with each other's semaphore keys.

+Example:
+- If `Yii::$app->id = 'my-app'` and consumer name is `'import-consumer'`
+- The semaphore key will be: `rabbitmq:semaphore:my-app:import-consumer`

 **Lifecycle:**
 - **Acquire**: Consumer attempts to acquire a semaphore slot when it starts